-As a construction company, your employees spend their days outside, using heavy machinery and hazardous tools; and your responsibility as an employer is to make sure they are working in a safe environment.
-OSHA (Occupational Safety and Health Administration) standards remain pretty much the same, though there are changes to those standards from time to time.
+As a construction company, your employees spend their days outside, using heavy machinery and hazardous tools; your responsibility as an employer is to make sure they are working in a safe environment.
+Occupational Safety and Health Administration (OSHA) standards remain pretty much the same, though there are changes to those standards from time to time.

 There are plenty of free online resources available for you to keep your company up to date.
 OSHA Quicktakes is a free, bi-weekly magazine that offers new OSHA regulations, safety tips, injury statistics, and more, and can be found by visiting www.osha.gov/quicktakes/.
 Another free online resource is the OSHA Law Blog.
 It provides information about workplace safety developments, enforcements, and rules.
 You can find the blog by visiting oshalawblog.com.

 COMPANY SAFETY MEETINGS

 Holding company safety meetings is a good way to help stay organized and prevent any safety problems.
 Ask your Jacksonville construction attorney to attend to help your team go over old and new regulations to help keep safety tips fresh in everyone’s minds.
 Safety logs are also something to consider having.
 Having a written record has many benefits, including: identifying safety flaws that can be used to prevent accidents in the future, substantiating what safety measures your company uses, and being able to use the log in the event of litigation following the occurrence of an accident that results in serious injury.

 UNDERGO OSHA TRAINING

 Consult with your Jacksonville construction lawyer for recommendations on OSHA training programs for new and current employees.
 They can help you research the requirements needed and how to register for the OSHA Outreach Training Program, a 10 hour or 30 hour class on educating your employees on how to recognize, avoid, and prevent safety hazards at work.